 Looking for more help choosing a CMS that will grow your business?
 Check out our guide here!

 What’s in a domain name?
 Everything!

 Your domain name is both your brand and business address on the internet.
 So it's crucial that you choose the right one for your business.

 Here are some tips to choose a domain name.

-Including a keyword in your domain name gives visitors checking your website what your website is about.
-It will also help your website rank higher on search engine results pages (SERPs).
+- Add a keyword: Including a keyword in your domain name gives visitors checking your website what your website is about.
+It will also help your website rank higher on search engine results pages, or SERPs.

-As much as possible, make sure that your domain name matches the name of your business, except if your business name's too long.
-When this happens, opt to go for your business name's initials.
+- Use your company name: As much as possible, make sure that your domain name matches the name of your business, except if your business name's too long.
+When this happens, go for your business name's initials.

-Although the pages you include on your website can differ, the following are must-haves in any website regardless of the nature of your business, what type of website you decide to create, and your products and services.
+Although the pages you include on your website can differ, there are a few must-haves in any good website regardless of the nature of your business, what type of website you decide to create, and your products and services.
+Here they are.

-We call this the ‘make or break’ page of your website because this is usually the very first page that your visitors see, and will make them decide whether they’ll stay or go.
+We call this the "make it or break it"page of your website because this is usually the very first page that your visitors see, and will make them decide whether they’ll stay or go.